taiwan-brown-bear/llm-evaluate/README.md

-PROJECT: GIVEN A QUESTION, ASK LLMs TO EVALUATE THE ANSWERS FROM LLMs.
+PROJECT: Given a Question, Ask LLMs to Evaluate the Answer from LLMs.

 step 1: clone the repos to IDE